 The Case For Why Bones Don’t Matter

 These grillers point out that cow bones are near-impermeable, meaning that there’s almost no way for marrow to get through the wall of the bone and into your steak.
 They’ll also point out that a layer of collagen lays between the bone and meat, sealing off anything that does manage to seep through the bone.
-As such, there’s no way for rich, delicious marrow to soak into your meet.
+As such, there’s no way for rich, delicious marrow to soak into your meat.

 So Which Is It?
 Bone-In, Or Bone-Out?

 Looking for answers, both the Meat Science team at Texas A&M and Serious Eats’ J. Kenji-Lopez recently decided to put bone-in vs. boneless steaks to the test.
+The results?

 Flavor-wise, steaks cooked bone-in are indistinguishable from boneless steaks.

 Yup.
 Indistinguishable.
 It turns out bones just don’t have a porous enough surface to let marrow through to transfer flavor.
 That said, there are small differences a bone-in steak can make…